G7 finance chiefs agree on Russian oil price cap but level not yet set | Headlines

 The G7 finance ministers' statement follows up on their leaders' decision in June to explore the cap, a move Moscow says it will not abide by and can thwart by shipping oil to states not obeying the price ceiling.
 PRICING CONCERNS

 The U.S. Treasury has raised concerns that the EU embargo could set off a scramble for alternative supplies, spiking global crude prices to as much as $140 a barrel, and it has been promoting the price cap since May as a way to keep Russian crude flowing.
 Russian oil prices have risen in anticipation of the EU embargo, with Urals crude trading at an $18-to-$25 per barrel discount to benchmark Brent crude, down from a $30-to-$40 discount earlier this year.
-(Additional reporting by Jan Strupczewski, Matthias Williams, Steve Scherer, William James, Leigh Thomas; editng by Raju Gopalakrishnan and Chizu Nomiyama)
+(Additional reporting by Jan Strupczewski, Matthias Williams, Steve Scherer, William James, Leigh Thomas, Timothy Gardner, Daphne Psaledakis and Rami Ayyub; editng by Raju Gopalakrishnan and Chizu Nomiyama)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)